nattadasu/ryuuRyuusei/README.md

 - `/serversettings language set` - Set your preferred language for the bot response
-- ⌚ `/serversettings member register` - Register member's MAL account to the bot, used when user can't invoke `/register`
+- `/serversettings member register` - Register member's MAL account to the bot, used when user can't invoke `/register`
-- ⌚ `/serversettings member unregister` - Unregister member's MAL account from the bot, used when user can't invoke `/unregister`
+- `/seversettings member verify` - Verify memeber's MAL account after receiving verification code from either `/serversettings member register` or `/register` command, used when user can't invoke `/register`
-- ⌚ `/serversettings member verify` - Verify member's MAL account to the server that host the bot, used when user can't invoke `/verify`
+- `/serversettings member verify_club` - Verify member's MAL account to the server that host the bot, used when user can't invoke `/verify`

 ### Randomization Commands